 That is when the role of antivirus software comes along.
 We use antivirus software to protect our data, PCs, and ourselves from online threats.
 An antivirus suite acts like an armor that protects your data from being read, attacked, or stolen as you surf the internet or as soon as you connect your PC to the network.
-One example of these shielding softwares is Avast antivirus software.
+One example of this shielding software is Avast antivirus software.

 Avast means "stop;" the name comes from Dutch hou'vast, houd vast 'hold fast!'.

 Avast is a popular, well-trusted antivirus tool that is available in both free and paid versions.
 But you might already know that if you've come across the Avast Remediation exe issue.
 This isn't an indicator that Avast has caught a virus or that your PC is infected as is commonly known but rather a whole different issue.
 This article will explain in detail what this issue means, why it might be happening, and how to fix it in a few simple steps!